-Besides a good kite, a kiteboard that suits you well is essential during kite surfing.
-Having said that, you will have to pay attention to finding the best board for you.
-To make it a little easier for you, we have listed it in a few variants so that you can find your way around the forest of offerings.
-First you will determine which type of board you think you need.
+Besides a good kite, a kiteboard that is right for you is essential during kitesurfing.
+That said, you will therefore have to pay the necessary attention to finding the best board for you.
+To make it easier for you, we have listed it in a few variants so that you can get familiar with the forest of supply.
+First you decide which type of board you think you need.
 There is a choice of freeride boards, freestyle boards and wave kite boards.

-These kit boards are made for comfort.
-Because the tip and tail are somewhat narrower, the sailing behaviour is a bit calmer.
-This is especially noticeable when the waves are a bit shorter together, also called choppie conditions.
-With a freeride kiteboard you can end up going very hard and jumping high.
-This makes it suitable for both beginners and advanced kite surfers.
+These kiteboards are made for comfort.
+Because the tip and tail are somewhat narrower, the sailing behavior is a bit calmer.
+You notice that especially when the waves are a bit shorter, also known as choppy conditions.
+With a freeride kiteboard you can eventually go terribly fast and jump high.
+This makes it suitable for both starting and advanced kite surfers.

 Freestylers look for a board that gives more pop when jumping.
-You get this by making a right and stiffer board and what is equipped with channels.
-This ensures extra grip in the water and therefore better distribution capacity.
+You get this by making a right and stiffer board and what is provided with channels.
+This provides extra grip in the water and therefore better sales capacity.
 They are lighter than the Freeride kiteboards.
-The straighter shape also gives the board more grip in the water.
+Due to the straighter shape, the board also has more grip in the water.

-A type of board that is growing in popularity.
-It is sailed with both straps and strapless.
-These shapes inspired by golf surfboards are made for great golfing, but also enjoy a downwinder, for example.
-Jumping with the board is possible, but lightweight construction can damage the board.
+A type of board that is increasing in popularity.
+This is sailed with both straps and strapless.
+These waveforms inspired on wave surfboards are made to ride golf, but also go well with a downwinder for example.
+Jumping with the board is possible, but the light construction can damage the board.

-The size of your new kiteboard depends on a number of variables.
-First of all, your skills as a kiter.
-You can walk around on a kiteboard.
+The size of your new kiteboard depends on a number of variables. first of your skills as a kiter.
+You can get out of your feet on a kiteboard.
 Then you have your weight.
-You understand that with 125 kilos you can't stand on a 135 kiteboard.
-The rule is that a small board rotates faster and a larger board plans faster.
-You see an increasing trend that the kit boards are being used a bit more widely.
+You understand that with 125 kilos you will not stand on a 135 kiteboard.
+The rule is that a small board rotates faster and a larger board planes faster.
+You see an increasing trend that the kiteboards are deployed a little bigger.

-The less weight is attached to your feet, the better.
-So light glue boards are desirable.
-This difference is clearly noticeable during kiting.
-Fortunately, there are few manufacturers who make even heavier kit boards.
+The less weight there is on your feet the better.
+So light kiteboards are desirable.
+That difference is clearly felt during kiting.
+Fortunately, there are few manufacturers who still make heavy kiteboards.

-Sometimes stiff is very tasty.
+Sometimes it is very tasty.
 Not always with kiteboards.
-In the chop it can be experienced as unpleasant and bouncing also invites knee injuries.
+In the chop it can be experienced as unpleasant and the bouncing also invites knee injuries.

 The transfer of your input goes via the footstraps.
-These are therefore a determining factor for the performance of your kiteboard.
-It is important that your foot fits seamlessly into it so that the board does not shoot off your feet.
-The straps must therefore be easily adjustable, have a good grip and cushion everything.
+These are therefore co-determining for the performance of your kiteboard.
+It is important that your foot fits seamlessly so that the board does not shoot from your feet.
+The straps must therefore be well adjustable, have good grip and reduce the noise.